 There’s a wide variety of wildlife living in the tiniest of rockpools here in Shetland.
-Otters occupy nearly every mile of coastline, and the waters are teeming with orca, minkes, dolphins and porpoises.
+Otters occupy nearly every mile of the coastline, and the waters are teeming with orcas, minkes, dolphins and porpoises.
 There’s usually a seal or two watching you, the curious sea Labradors that they are.
 I always give a little nod and say hello.

 Birds provide musical accompaniment, from the crescendo of a lark ascending, the drumming of a snipe to the relentless squeaky-toy oystercatcher.
 The annual arrival and departure of puffins and arctic terns are a part of seasonal life.

 The geology, the archaeology, even the lichens… the outdoor world is a fascinating, beautiful, complex place.
 Rarely, in Shetland, do you see another human while out on your coastal adventures unless you’ve brought one of your own with you.